 A full-time student must be enrolled for 12 semester credit hours or more each term.
-Students may register for more than 19 semester credit hours only with the written permission of the Vice President of Instruction and Student Success or designee.
+Students may register for more than 19 semester credit hours only with the written permission of the Vice President for Academic Affairs or designee.
 No student will be approved for more than 24 semester credit hours in any one term for any reason.
-"Miniterms/ minimesters" are only a part of a full term/semester and are not considered as stand-alone/individual terms.
+"Miniterms/minimesters" are only a part of a full term/semester and are not considered as stand-alone/individual terms.
 No more than two (2) laboratory courses will be approved as part of any overload request.